staubibr/arslab-web/app-gis/readme.md

 ##### Structure of Simulation Results Text File:

-If the structure of your text file is different, then be sure to reflect these changes in `/sortPandemicData.js`
+If the structure of your text file is different, then be sure to reflect these changes in `/sortPandemicData.js`.
+Also, if your population data has a domain of [0,1] then be sure to comment out the `this.variables.shift()` line in `/application.js`.

     State for model _DAUID is <population, number of susceptible, number of infected, number of recovered, number of new infected, number new recovered, number fatalities>